PinedaTec-EU/CoreX.abstractions/src/nugets/readme.md

 ## NLogExecutionTimeAttribute

 The `NLogExecutionTimeAttribute` is used to log the execution time of methods using NLog.
-To use this attribute, you need to include `[module: NLogExecutionTimeAttribute]` in some file of the project that will use it.
+To use this attribute, you need to include `[module: NLogExecutionTimeAttribute]` in one file of the project that will use it.

-### Requirements

-- Nuget: `methoddecorator.fody`